 Instructional designers are tasked with analyzing and understanding what their audience needs to learn; creating and designing that coursework, along with developing instructional materials, handouts, and job aids; then assessing what the audience has learned.
-While the models may sound different and the audience may be a bit taller with more facial hair than what K-12 teachers are used to, the fundamental skills are based on the same components.
+While the models may sound different and the audience may be a bit taller and have more facial hair than what K–12 teachers are used to, the fundamental skills are based on the same components.

 Moving from the classroom to the talent development space can seem daunting for some; but for many, the love of teaching is the main reason why they make the switch—and find themselves so good at their new jobs.